 As for the metros with the largest year-over-year percentage decreases, the West took four spots (California occupied three), while New York took one.

 How shortening commute can affect breakeven point to upgrade

-To make up for an increase in rent prices, moving closer to your workplace can lower the cost of commuting, as can working from home.
-In some metros, the cost of rent is so high that cutting a commute wouldn’t be enough to cover an increase.
+Moving closer to your workplace can lower the cost of commuting, as can working from home.
+But in some metros, the cost of rent is so high that cutting a commute wouldn’t be enough to cover a rent increase.

-The following examples illustrate how moving closer to work – or working from home – can save enough money to break even on a rent increase (Wichita, Kan. and Memphis, Tenn.) and where a shorter commute won’t do the trick (San Francisco).
+The following examples illustrate how moving closer to work – or working from home – can save enough money to break even on a rent increase and where a shorter commute won’t do the trick.

-- In Wichita and Memphis, the cost to upgrade to a two-bedroom from a one-bedroom is $50 on average.
-Based on 62 cents per mile, a driver would need to cut commuting by about 81 miles over the month (or about four miles a workday) to make up that $50 difference.
+- In Wichita, Kan., and Memphis, Tenn., the cost to upgrade to a two-bedroom from a one-bedroom is $50 on average.
+Based on 62 cents per mile, a driver would need to cut commuting by about 81 miles a month, or about 4 miles a workday, to make up that difference.

 4 signs you’re ready to consider a 2-bedroom apartment